cozis/BlogTech/README.md

 ## Configuration

 Options can be specified via command line or configuration file.
-By default, Blogtech looks for `blogtech.conf` in the current directory
+By default, BlogTech looks for `blogtech.conf` in the current directory
 ```
 # Use a specific config file
 ./blogtech --serve --config=/path/to/config.conf